Florian Krampe: Research

 Krampe's research interests include peace and conflict research, environmental and climate security, as well as international security.
 In his current research, he studies how climate change impacts the effectiveness of peacebuilding, showing that "Eight of the ten countries hosting the most multilateral peace operations personnel in 2018 are located in areas highly exposed to climate change."
 Krampe led one of the first studies explicitly looking at the impact of climate change on the success of the United Nations Assistance Mission in Somalia (UNSOM).
 The study shows that "The impacts of climate change have hindered UNSOM in its work to provide peace and security in Somalia and in its efforts to establish functioning governance and judicial systems."
 In February 2020 the findings of the study informed the UN Security Council discussions on Somalia.
 The study was followed in 2021 with an in-depth assessment focused on the United Nations Multidimensional Integrated Stabilization Mission in Mali.
-In 2024, Krampe and co-authors put forward a comprehensive agenda-setting article in International Affairs that identifies critical research gaps and proposes four core sub-themes to bridge climate change and peacebuilding, advancing the integration of climate considerations into peace research and practice.